HyperviewHQ/hyperview_docs/documentation/product/connectivity/topics/creating-new-connections.md

 The Connection Name field is optional.
 If not filled, Hyperview will generate a Connection Name based on the Media Type property and the automatically generated Connection ID.
 :::

-5. Drop down the optional "Media Type" field and select an available Media Type from the options.
+5. Drop down the required "Media Type" field and select an available Media Type from the options.

 ```{image} /product/connectivity/media/creating-new-connections/image5.jpeg
 :class: border-black